oblakeerickson/toast/README.md

 - create email address
 - create github account
 - create sample content to replace default theme content
+- clone actual repo when testing adding baseurl to each file

 This README would normally document whatever steps are necessary to get the application up and running.